SCM-NV/nano-qmflows/docs/intro.rst

 Introduction to the Tutorials
 =============================

-The *qmflows-namd* packages offers the following set of workflows to compute different properties:
+The *nano-qmflows* packages offers the following set of workflows to compute different properties:

  * derivative_coupling
  * absorption_spectrum